jgordini/Notes/APL Quest/Seems a bit odd to me 2013-1.md

 And now we count from zero instead.
 This has upsides and downsides.
 Upside, of course, is you can choose whatever fits your problem and your comfort.

-downside is that if you share code with others, you need to make sure you get the right index origin.
+Thedownside is that if you share code with others, you need to make sure you get the right index origin.
 You might need to set it yourself.
 And so it's a classic problem to try to write code that works with any index origin.

 We can see that if we now try to apply a function, it gives an entirely wrong result.
 So that's no good.
 The corresponding function for index origin zero instead of subtracting one would be to add one.